ashugaev/bloodboy-biomarkers-tracker/README.md

 - **Privacy First** - Everything stays on your device
 - **No Subscriptions** - Free for personal use, forever
 - **You Own Your Data**  - Export and backup anytime
+- **Any Biomarkers** - Supports extracting and tracking any biomarkers with any units

 ## ✨ Features